Training Outcomes Within Your Budget!

 2) Panic Disorder: Sudden and intense bouts of fear that are accompanied by physical symptoms like rapid heart rate and shortness of breath.

-3) Social Anxiety Disorder: It is defined as an overwhelming fear of social situations and a constant worry about being judged by others.
+3) Social Anxiety Disorder: Social Anxiety is defined as an overwhelming fear of social situations and a constant worry about being judged by others.

 Mood disorders primarily involve disturbances in emotional states.
-Two common mood disorders are as follows:
+There are two common mood disorders as described below:

-1) Depression (Major Depressive Disorder): Persistent feelings of sadness, hopelessness, as well as a loss of interest or pleasure in activities once enjoyed.
+1) Depression (Major Depressive Disorder): Persistent feelings of sadness and hopelessness, as well as a loss of interest or pleasure in activities that were once enjoyed.

 2) Bipolar Disorder: Characterised by alternating periods of depression and mania, which involves elevated mood, high energy levels, and impulsive behaviour.

 These Mental health disorders cause disruptions in thinking, emotions, and perceptions.
-Schizophrenia is the most well-known condition in this category, characterised by symptoms such as hallucinations, delusions, and disorganised thinking.
+Schizophrenia is the most well-known condition in this category, which is characterised by symptoms such as hallucinations, delusions, and disorganised thinking.

 Eating disorders are associated with distorted attitudes towards food, body image, and weight control.
-Some common eating disorders include:
+Some of their common eating disorders include:

 1) Anorexia Nervosa: Intense fear of weight gain, leading to severe restriction of food intake and often extreme thinness.

-2) Bulimia Nervosa: Episodes of binge eating, which is followed by compensatory behaviour such as purging.
+2) Bulimia Nervosa Periods: Episodes of binge eating, which is followed by compensatory behaviour such as purging.

 3) Binge Eating Disorder: Regular episodes of consuming large amounts of food in a short period, which is followed by feelings of guilt and shame.